-After this, pensions are paid monthly in advance on the 25th of each month.
-Your pension will be paid direct to your bank or building society account.
+After this, pensions are paid monthly in advance on the 1st of each month.
+They will be paid direct to your bank or building society account.
 It is not usually possible to pay your pension to a bank or building society account that is not in your name.